As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

-Nothing screams Christmas time more than peppermint bark, don’t you agree?
-That iconic black and white contrast piece of candy speckled with bright red and white candy cane bits– it’s like a holiday must have!
+Nothing screams Christmas holiday season more than peppermint bark, don’t you agree?
+That iconic black and white contrast piece of candy speckled with bright red and white crushed candy cane bits– it’s like a holiday must have!

 There’s always love in my baked goods.
 That’s why they taste so good!

-So let’s talk about how simple it is to throw this together.
-First things first, you’re going to need some high quality (I cannot stress this enough) chocolate for this peppermint bark.
+First things first, you’re going to need some (I cannot stress this enough) high quality chocolate for this peppermint bark.

-Chocolate chips are made with stabilizers that prevent them from melting into the silky smooth texture you’ll need for this bark.
+Chocolate chips of any kind are made with stabilizers that prevent them from melting into the silky smooth texture you’ll need for this bark.

 Stabilized chocolate is great for inside cookies, where you want the chips to keep their shape!
 Not so much when we’re looking for pourable, spreadable, smoooooth chocolate.